 Status of Community Lacrosse Activities:

-Under the current Alert Level 1 and Government guidelines, all Lacrosse activity may return.
-Where possible, the following should still apply:
+Under Alert Level 1 and Government guidelines, certain Lacrosse activity may commence, but please remember to follow the NZ Government guidelines:

 ● Record keeping to enable contact tracing if required.